If you’re thinking about making a move into investments this year, then the likelihood is you’ll need some advice on where to move your money.

 Your financial future could depend on what you invest in this year so, before you begin, here’s a handy guide on which areas are deemed to be the most lucrative.

 The key to investing in property is knowing how to balance risk and reward.
 It has fast become one of the most popular areas to invest in because it allows the investor to yield a high profit in a short period.
 Those who invest in buy-to-let properties, especially those who choose a property in a popular area, will gain profit every month from tenants.
-Investing in a buy-to-let in Manchester, for example, could give you an ideal balance between high yields and potential capital growth.
+Investing in a buy-to-let, for example, could give you an ideal balance between high yields and potential capital growth.
 In Manchester, there is a high demand for properties for students, and young professionals and yields average at around 7%.
 Although stamp duty and the EU referendum result may have affected the housing market, figures released in October 2016 showed that house prices across the UK were up by 6.9%, the lowest figure since the end of 2015.
 This means that rents will rise by 2.5% in 2017, meaning good news for those who decide to invest in buy-to-let properties.

 The biggest attraction with investing in high-dividend stocks is that they can provide steady payments as well as the opportunity to reinvest and purchase additional shares.
 Most stocks that pay dividends are from companies that are considered financially stable, and as the stock prices increase over time, shareholders can benefit from payments.
 Companies work hard to keep their investors on their side, so they tend to deliver reliable dividends.
 In 2017, stocks that have been popular with long-term investors include T-Mobile, Diamondback Energy and Core Laboratories.
 This year has also been deemed as one to invest in Artificial Intelligence stocks, which analysts claim will almost double from last year and then continue to grow.
 This will include many large technology companies that incorporate AI into their businesses such as Facebook, NVIDIA Corporation and Tesla.